Vegan and gluten-free Chewy Maple Pecan Cookies! So easy to make, so delicious and just 8 ingredients!

 Awhile back I tried a sweet, chewy pecan cookie from The Cookie Co.
 I absolutely loved it...a little too sweet for me, but good nonetheless.
 Well, this is my recreation.
 It is not as cloyingly sweet, but definitely has the chewy "buttery" effect from all the pecans.
 I'm pretty sure their cookies were loaded with brown sugar, but I used molasses and oat flour in mine to achieve that chewy effect.
 These are cookies with quality ingredients that you can feel good about eating and won't give you a tummy ache afterwards.

 I bought a bottle of maple extract online several months ago and have used it a few times, but wanted to use it again for the holidays.
 It is very strong and smells incredible.
 These vegan cookies have a wonderful rich maple flavor that goes beautifully with the pecans and molasses.
 They are soft and chewy and moist.

-I use ground up sunflower seeds in this recipe.
+I use ground up sunflower kernels in this recipe.
 It gives them a creamy flavor and is much more pronounced than almond flour.
 If you are not a fan of sunflower seeds, then use blanched almond flour.
-I have given you weight measurements for both for your convenience.

 Chewy Maple Pecan Cookies